FAQs: Parental Alienation Syndrome

 - Talk to your attorney.
 Your attorney will be able to help you bring the situation to the court’s attention and will help you prepare for your day in court.

-If you suspect that your child is experiencing Parental Alienation Syndrome in New Jersey, you can contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+If you suspect that your child is experiencing Parental Alienation Syndrome in New Jersey, you can contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.